antontranelis/it4c-design/README.md

 # Unified Ocelot/Utopia Specification

 This repository contains the initial specification for merging the existing `ocelot.social` and `Utopia Map` projects.
-The former prototype lives in the [`prototyp`](prototyp/) directory.
-All new work should extend the documents in `spec/`.

 The goal is to define common data models, APIs and design tokens so that both applications can share features and components.

 - `spec/data-models.yaml` – core entities in YAML form
 - `spec/openapi.yaml` – skeleton API description